sprucehealth/twimulator/instructions.md

 //   Timeout (seconds)
 //   CallToken (optional)
 // Always provision `From` numbers first via `CreateIncomingPhoneNumber`.
+// Applications can be provisioned with `CreateApplication` to capture Voice URL and callback configuration (currently surfaced in the console for inspection).

 type CallFilter struct { To, From string; Status *model.CallStatus }